CrossFacilityWorkflows/CrossFacilityWorkflows.github.io/docs/source/xpcs.rst

 In anticipation of the need of experimentalists to direct their workflows to individual facilities, we conducted a series of test scenarios using XPCS and a proxy application, modeling real-world experiment-time analysis.

-Under construction; Tom will finish today.
+** Under construction; Tom will finish today. **

+More information about the experiments run with Balsam and XPCS are available in the `preprint <https://arxiv.org/pdf/2105.06571.pdf>`_.